-It is almost impossible for an amateur to distinguish between the best products in the market as there are many options to choose from.
+It is almost impossible for an amateur to distinguish between the best products in the market as there are many sand terrain tires to choose from.

 Here, we present to you our top five picks of the best tires for sand driving.

-The AT3W is a very capable off-road tire, which is a top pick for any sand or mud terrain enthusiast.
+The AT3W is a very capable off-road sand tire, which is a top pick for any sand or mud terrain enthusiast.
 Off-road, any-climate rough ability.

 It sports a deep tread pattern, suitable for any tricky surface you throw at it.
-Thanks to its tough outer Apex sidewalls, the tires can be easily deflated for use in sand.
+Thanks to its tough outer Apex sidewalls, the tires can be easily deflated for use in sand driving and mud terrain.
 Low tire pressure enables it to widen its footprint for added traction.

 It also comes with a heat diffuser technology that protects the inner casing from high temperatures, which is common in deserts.

 This gives the product a longer lifespan than most of the others in the market.

 The tire compound is strong and can easily tackle rough terrains.
 Punctures and light cuts are not anything you need to worry about.

 Despite being an off-road terrain tire, it does pretty well in giving you a comfortable on-road performance.